XavierTann/CatBot/README.md

 ## Contact

-For any questions or suggestions, please contact [your_email@example.com](mailto:your_email@example.com).
+For any questions or suggestions, please contact xavier.internships@gmail.com

 Enjoy chatting with CatBot and discovering fun facts about your favorite cat breeds! 🐱

----

-Feel free to customize this README file as needed.
-Happy coding!